Why you should care

 From the bowing, the formal presentation of business cards and the salaryman three-piece attire all around, you’d think Ippei Torii’s business place were another Tokyo corporate office.
 The hustle is worthy of the private sector; the mannerisms are precise.
 But though he wears one, Torii is no suit.
 He is, in fact, in the business of challenging the suits, from construction magnates to government bureaucrats.

-For more than two decades, Torii has been one of the most prominent activists advocating on behalf of Japan’s tiny migrant worker population, a group whose numbers will hit a record high of more than a million people this year.
+For more than two decades, Torii has been one of the most prominent activists advocating on behalf of Japan’s tiny migrant worker population, a group whose numbers hit a record high of more than a million people in 2016.
 As the representative director of the Solidarity Network with Migrants (SMJ), he’s a super-networker among foreigners, both legal and illegal, seeking advice or assistance on visas, advocates and difficult bosses, whom Torii may challenge directly.
 In many ways, Japan seems an appealing place to live, peaceful and prosperous.
 “There’s a kind of Japanese dream,” Torii says.
 “But then people come here and realize … it’s very difficult to live in Japan.”

-The melange of foreigners who make their way into the country do not all get the royal treatment.
+The mélange of foreigners who make their way into the country do not all get the royal treatment.
 There are Pakistanis who come for school and stay on to make their fortunes, and middle-class Southeast Asians who seek (and often find) lucrative jobs in software.
 Others live in Tokyo’s gritty shadows.
 Women from China take under-the-table gigs at restaurants, hoping to flirt their way to wealth as hostesses.
 “Visa overstayers” from the Philippines, Taiwan or other Asian nations often arrive legally, under Japan’s three-year Technical Intern Training Program, but then don’t depart.
 They make do with construction gigs that pay poorly, where the bosses know they don’t have to deal with the messy business of rights.

 It’s among those vulnerable populations that 63-year-old Torii has made his impact.
 One of his key achievements: In addition to running SMJ, Torii runs the Zentōitsu Workers’ Union, which, under his care, has brought together foreigners and Japanese under the shared banner of workers’ rights.
 By working within the framework of labor conversations, Zentōitsu has brought foreigners medical care, negotiating muscle and a political face.
 German scholar Daniel Kremers of the Deutsches Institut für Japanstudien, one of the academics most steeped in Torii’s work (he also aided with interpreting for this article), says Torii’s work has helped bolster dwindling union membership.

 Torii’s work on the darkest side of foreign work — human and sex trafficking — has won him recognition from the U.S. State Department.
 Over the past decade, a slew of cases surfaced alleging that much of the trafficking has taken place under the Japanese government’s own intern-training program, which purported to teach valuable skills but instead often shipped workers onto factory floors to perform menial work.
-The State Department’s latest trafficking report from this year still marks Japan as a Tier 2 destination for traffickers and trafficked people, and cites the technical training program as one vehicle through which forced labor is made possible.
+The State Department’s latest trafficking report still marks Japan as a Tier 2 destination for traffickers and trafficked people, and cites the technical training program as one vehicle through which forced labor is made possible.

 After years of criticism, the Japanese government has released a stack of anti-trafficking “action plans,” including providing education programs for the Coast Guard and counseling services for victims; the government says it’s prosecuted more traffickers each year since 2014, according to State Department data.
 But neither the U.S. nor most human-rights groups have deemed the government’s efforts to be enough.
 (The Ministry of Health, Labour and Welfare could not be reached for comment.)